9 Common Childcare Myths Debunked by Research

 Structured Learning Environment

-While some parents believe that in-home care provides a superior learning experience, research reveals that daycare settings often offer structured learning environments that can greatly enhance a child’s educational development.
+While some parents believe that in-home care provides a superior learning experience, research reveals that daycare settings often offer structured learning environments that can significantly enhance a child’s educational development.
 Daycares typically implement curricula designed to promote cognitive, emotional, and social growth.

 Aspect Daycare In-Home Care